nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-scalability-options.md

 ## Scaling out Processing

-Nuxeo Server by itself allows to scale out processing: you can add new nodes as the number of requests increase.
+Nuxeo Server by itself allows you to scale out processing: you can add new nodes as the number of requests increase.
 ![]({{file name='scaling-out-processing.png'}} ?border=true)
 <!-- Source: https://www.lucidchart.com/documents/edit/0eb7242e-9a34-4d1f-8568-9682f8ab26a8 -->